one-dark/vscode-one-dark-theme/README.md

 Finally, this release changes the theme name from "One Dark Pro Italic" to "One Dark Theme" as the theme can now be configured to use or not use italics using the new theme settings.

 We hope you enjoy this new version and we appreciate your patience with any issues that come up as a result of this major overhaul.
-If you find any issues with this update, please open an issue on our [GitHub repo][issues].
+If you find any issues with this update, please open an issue on our [GitHub repo](https://github.com/one-dark/vscode-one-dark-theme/issues).
 Thank you all!

 ## Basic Configuration 🔧